HEShuang/GameOfLife/README.md

 * --input <filepath>: (Required) Path to a board file.
 The format should use * for live cells and _ for dead cells.
 * --iterations <number>: (Default: 100) The number of generations to simulate.
 * --all: (Optional) If present, prints every generation to the console.
-* --sleep: (Default:0) A positive integer in millisecond for sleep time between print of two generations.
+* --sleep <time>: (Default:0) A positive integer in millisecond for sleep time between print of two generations.
+* --maxPopultation <number>: (Default:2 millions) A positive integer for population limit.

 ## 4. Advanced Building & Testing
 ### `Custom Build Options`